 #1 Fujifilm X-S10

 Arguably the best all-round mirrorless camera at this price point, the Fujifilm X-S10 is adept at lots of different types of shooting – including vlogging.
-It’s not the cheapest or smallest option in this guide (the Sony ZV-1 below is a better compact option), but in terms of quality and bang-for-your-buck, it’s our current top pick for video creators.
-Pair it with an XC15-45mm kit lens, and you have a superb vlogging setup.
+While it isn’t the most affordable or smallest option (the Sony ZV-1 below offers a better compact option), we consider it to be our top choice for video makers.
+This combination with an XC15 to 45mm kit lens will make a fantastic vlogging setup.

 Inside the X-S10 is the tried-and-tested combination of a 26.1MP X-Trans CMOS 4 sensor and X-Processor 4, which we’ve already seen in the Fujifilm X-T4.
-It shoots uncropped 4K/30p video, has in-body image stabilization (IBIS) to smooth out handheld jitters, and a vari-angle screen that flips round to face you.
-The X-S10 is also packed with other useful features, such as Full HD recording at 240p for a 10x slow motion effect, F-Log recording, and the option to output 4:2:2 10-bit video, too.
+The camera can shoot uncropped 4K/30p videos, has in-body imaging stabilization (IBIS), to reduce handheld jitters, as well as a variangle screen that flips to face you.
+The X-S10 also has other useful features such as Full HD recording at 240p with a 10x slow motion effect, F-Log record, and the ability to output 4×2:2 10-bit video.

 On top of all of that you’ve also got some fine retro styling and a great, comfortable grip, which makes it a great hybrid option for shooting stills, too.
-Considering all of the features you get, it’s also available at a pretty wallet-friendly price.
-But be warned: its wide range of great X-series lenses may prove hard to resist.
+The price is very reasonable considering all of the features that you get.
+Be aware that the X-series lens range is quite extensive and may be difficult to resist.

 #2 DJI Osmo Action